Seizing the moment: a guide to personal loans

 You've done it.
 You've made the decision.
-You're going to book that holiday you've been planning since last year, finally fix up the kitchen, or book the car in at the mechanic (that clunking noise is still there).
+You're going to book that holiday you've been planning since before the pandemic, finally fix up the kitchen, or book the car in at the mechanic (that clunking noise is still there).

 How much can you borrow?